NSBum/AnkiStreakFixer/README.md

 ![Anki Streak Fixer Logo](./img/logo.png)

 ## Introduction
 Anki Streak Fixer is a Rust-based utility to manage and modify streak data in your Anki decks.
-Essentially, it moves reviews in a particular deck in a specified collection from _today_ to _yesterday_.
+Essentially, it moves reviews in a particular deck in a specified collection from _today_ to _yesterday_ (or as of version 0.3.0 from any day to any other day.)
 This fixes the condition that leads to a missed streak.
-Yes, this is "cheating", but it causes me no moral dilemma.
-But if you have strong opinions about such measures, the project may not be for you.
+Yes, this is "cheating", but it causes me no moral dilemma. 👹 But if you have strong opinions about such measures, the project may not be for you. 😇

 This application is particularly useful for advanced Anki users who need to manipulate review logs programmatically.